echo-air-model/echo-air-model.github.io/docs/code_details/environmental_justice_calcs.md

    * `population_columns`: a list of population columns to use from the population input file
    * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    * `debug_mode`: a Boolean indicating whether or not to output debug statements
+   *  `dpm`: a Boolean indicating whether or not to include DPM calculations
 2. Outputs:
    * `exposure_gdf`: a dataframe containing the exposure concentrations and population estimates for each group
    * `exposure_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group